Supporting Research

 Kids and their parents can learn social-emotional skills from home with our comprehensive At-Home Family Enrichment Program, complete with 30 animated videos and lessons, plus tons of parenting resources and materials along the way.

-Our professional online program is designed for specialists, therapists, and educators to use with individual clients, in groups called Casey’s Clubs, or in schools through a yearly licensing membership.
+Our professional online program is designed for specialists, therapists, and educators to use with individual clients, or in community or school groups through a yearly licensing membership.